kramse/security-courses/courses/networking/network-security-basics/description.md

 Transport Layer Services (TLS).

-Network segmentation will be discussed with examples from Zeek Security Monitor for getting information about flows and how tools like Access Control Lists (ACL) and VLANs can help reduce risk for the network.
+Network segmentation will be discussed with examples from Zeek Security Monitor for getting information about flows and how tools like Firewalls, Access Control Lists (ACL) and VLANs can help reduce risk for the network.